Postage stamps and postal history of Germany: German offices abroad

 Imperial Germany maintained post offices in certain towns in Morocco, Turkey, and China.
 Issued stamps can be recognized by the cancellation stamp or the overprint may show local denomination and the name of the country.

 German World War I occupations

 During World War I, German authorities issued stamps in occupied countries, namely Belgium, Poland, Romania, and areas of the western and eastern front.

-Weimar Republic, 1918-1933
+Weimar Republic, 1918–1933

 Reichspost

 The Reichspost continued to function as a governmental entity after Germany became a republic.
 In 1919 the Reichspost issued its first commemorative, airmail, and semipostal stamps.
-The first semipostal stamp in 1919 carried a surcharge for the benefit of war invalids (Scott #B1).
+The first semipostal stamp in 1919 carried a surcharge for the benefit of victims of war (Scott #B1).
 In 1923 during hyperinflation, the Reichspost issued stamps up to 50 billion marks.
 The main common stamp series then was the "famous German people" series, followed by the Hindenburg stamps.
-The first of the valuable German Zeppelin stamps appeared in 1928, Scott # C35-37.
+The first of the valuable German Zeppelin stamps appeared in 1928, Scott #C35–37.